fhiso/legacy-format/data-model.md

 ### BASM   {#BASM}

-The ceremonial event held when a Jewish girl reaches age 13, also known as "Bat Mitzvah."
+Bas Mitzvah: the ceremonial event held when a Jewish girl reaches age 13, also known as "Bat Mitzvah."

 Contexts
 :   .`[INDI]`.`[BASM]`